 A UK patent is relatively inexpensive and quick to obtain, with the inventive step criterion sometimes being easier to meet than at some other patent offices.
 So a UK patent is ideally suited to bringing profits into the Patent Box.

-Your existing patent strategy may mean that all of your products are/will be automatically protected by patents or other qualifying IP rights and that few, if any, steps need to be taken for you to take advantage of the Patent Box, other than claiming the relief.
+Your patent strategy may mean that all of your products are/will be automatically protected by patents or other qualifying IP rights and that few, if any, steps need to be taken for you to take advantage of the Patent Box, other than claiming the relief.
 You may however benefit from a change in strategy in prosecuting applications to grant (see below).

-If you are a manufacturer, you may not previously have applied for patents for all of your products, including products that are well-established.
+If you are a manufacturer, you may not routinely apply for patents for all of your products, including products that are well-established.
 Without patent protection you cannot put profits relating to the products into the Patent Box.
 You might consider making changes to the products, not necessarily in a radical way, so that you can apply for a patent to cover part or all of the product and bring it into the Patent Box regime.
 This includes products that you already have on the market.

 It may be worthwhile discussing with designers and developers whether changes could be made to existing and/or new products so that a UK patent could be applied for, for the sole purpose of being able to put profits relating to that product into the Patent Box and pay a lower rate of UK Corporation Tax.